TheCodeHere/Triplet-Network/README.md

 # Triplet-Network
-Implementation of Triplet Network with some important datasets like: MNIST, Fashion MNIST, Cifar10
+Implementation of Triplet Network with some important datasets like: MNIST, Fashion MNIST, Cifar10.
+Available command-line (Argparse) & regular versions.